Shadden Alfadhil

 Semantics & Pragmatics, Syntax, Morphology, Language Documentation, Interspeaker Variation, Experimental Linguistics

-Shadden Alfadhil is a current Ph.D. student and a former teaching assistant in the Linguistics Program.
+Shadden Alfadhil is a Ph.D. student and a former teaching assistant in the Linguistics Program.
+She is also an assistant in the Language Documentation Lab.
 Her areas of interest include semantics & pragmatics, syntax, morphology, and language documentation.
-She is specifically interested in ambiguity and contextual factors that affect language.
-Shadden primarily works on the documentation of Najdi Arabic, a language that is widely spoken in Saudi Arabia but is underdocumented.
-She also has experience in experimental linguistics and research that involves the teachability of linguistic concepts to English language learners.
+Shadden primarily works on the documentation of (Central) Najdi Arabic, a language that is widely spoken in Saudi Arabia but is underdocumented.
+She also has experience in experimental linguistics.

 As an American-born Saudi, her fascination with language grew through the exposure to two languages simultaneously early in life and the comparison of Arabic to English and vice versa.